Deresh Ramjugernath

 Deresh Ramjugernath FAAS is a South African professor of Engineering Technology & Applied Sciences.
-He was a Deputy Vice-Chancellor of Research at the University of KwaZulu-Natal (UKZN) and the current Deputy Vice-Chancellor of Learning and Teaching at Stellenbosch University (SU).
+He was the Deputy Vice-Chancellor of Research at the University of KwaZulu-Natal (UKZN) and is the current Rector and Vice-Chancellor of Stellenbosch University.

 Education

 Ramjugernath completed all of his studies at the University of KwaZulu-Natal.
 He first obtained a degree in BSc in Chemical Engineering in 1993, followed by an MSc in 1995, and a Ph.D. in Chemical Engineering in 2000.

 Career and research

 Ramjugernath became a professor of chemical engineering at the age of 31 at the University of KwaZulu-Natal.
 In 2007, he became the Assistant Dean of Research and Postgraduate Studies at the Faculty of Engineering of the same University.
 He also served as the Deputy Vice-Chancellor of Research and Pro Vice-Chancellor of Innovation, Commercialization, and Entrepreneurship before he was appointed as the deputy Vice-Chancellor of Learning and Teaching at the Stellenbosch University.

 Ramjugernath research centered around Thermodynamics / Separation including high-pressure vapor-liquid equilibria, low-pressure vapor-liquid equilibria, liquid-liquid equilibria, phase equilibria with chemical reaction, pyrolysis, high-temperature thermodynamics, gas hydrate separation, and high-pressure plasma reactors.